 In summary, among the agents we reviewed, greater weight loss was seen with semaglutide and with phentermine/topiramate; less weight loss was seen with liraglutide and with bupropion/naltrexone.
 Although few serious harms were noted for all the interventions, semaglutide may have lower rates of discontinuation and, along with liraglutide, may have additional cardiovascular benefits that extend beyond weight loss effects.
-Phentermine/topiramate is substantially less expensive than semaglutide and liraglutide, meets commonly accepted cost-effectiveness thresholds and is actually cost-saving when prescribed generically.
+Phentermine/topiramate and bupropion/naltrexone are substantially less expensive than semaglutide and liraglutide and both meet commonly accepted cost-effectiveness thresholds; both of these combination therapies are actually cost-saving when prescribed generically.
+Semaglutide does not meet typical cost-effectiveness thresholds but is more effective, less burdensome, and more cost effective than liraglutide.